Skip to main content

 Joe’s Bakery - Austin, Texas

-Joe’s Bakery is worth a stop for breakfast.
-They have some pretty good Mexican food mixed with classic American Bacon & Eggs.
-The scrambled eggs is amazing and the Barbacoa wow.
-It’s like a perfect match with some tortilla’s.
-Very affordable.
-I did small half price plates too and was filling for me.
-Also, my first few photos with the new 14 Pro’s camera.
-It’s an improvement over the 11, not a leap above like the 11 was vs the 6s, but still better.
+Joe’s Bakery: A Breakfast Stop Worth Making Joe’s Bakery is definitely worth a stop for breakfast.
+They serve a delightful mix of Mexican food along with classic American bacon and eggs.
+The scrambled eggs are amazing, and the barbacoa is a standout.
+It pairs perfectly with some tortillas, creating a delicious combination.
+The prices are very affordable.
+I opted for the small half-price plates, which were quite filling for me.
+Also, these are my first few photos taken with the new iPhone 14 Pro’s camera.
+It’s an improvement over the 11—not a giant leap like the upgrade from the 6s to the 11, but still a noticeable enhancement.

-Fort Worth - Day Trip - Water Gardens, Museum, Stockade, Cattleman Steak
+2022 Travels -- Fort Worth, Texas - Water Gardens, Museum, Stockade, Cattleman Steak

 Dallas Arboretum - DeGolyer